 4. Tick resources core

-In addition to these informational sessions, the Tick Immunity team will accept questions from the participants and discuss their work, highlighting their progress in the persistence, detection, and immune-gut interactions of tick-borne pathogens.
+In addition to these informational sessions, the Tick Immunity team accepted questions from the participants and discuss their work, highlighting their progress in the persistence, detection, and immune-gut interactions of tick-borne pathogens.

 For more information on the Tick Immunity Symposium, email firstname.lastname@example.org.